 Holly, mistletoe and their berries can cause abdominal pain, diarrhea, drooling and vomiting when eaten by your pet.

 Mistletoe ingestion can also kick off breathing difficulties, altered mental function, hallucinations, as well as an extreme lowering of heart rate and blood pressure.
 A pet who eats enough of this plant could have seizures and even die.
 Seek veterinarian help at once.

 The poinsettia’s sap can irritate your pet’s mouth and throat, and eating the leaves can lead to nausea and vomiting.
 However, that’s about as bad as it gets for dogs and cats.

 This all changes if your poinsettias have pesticides on them, though.
 But in this case, the pesticide is the problem, not the poinsettia.

 No danger of fatalities here.
 But your pet’s stomach and intestines can be irritated by fibrous matter from the cactus.
 Diarrhea or vomiting can be the result.

-The oil from the fir tree is irritating to a pet’s stomach and mouth.
+The oil from the fir tree is irritating for a pet’s stomach and mouth.
 Drooling and vomiting would not be unusual.
 Needles from coniferous trees can cause GI obstruction or irritation, or even puncture.

 Lilies come in dangerous and less dangerous varieties.
 Cats and dogs will have different reactions to different plants.
-Cats are at higher risk for serious illness than dogs are when it comes to eating lilies.
+Cats are at higher risk for serious illness than dogs are, when it comes to eating lilies.